Headspace_logo_svg

 When you’re ready, press play on Headspace’s 10-day beginner’s course on mindfulness basics — available with your membership or free trial.
 Jump into your new practice with the essentials.
 Then explore hundreds of exercises for sleep, stress, focus, and more.

-Begin experiencing the benefits of meditation for food and fitness — get started using Headspace today and start the 30-session mindful eating program.
+Begin experiencing the benefits of meditation for food and fitness — get started using Headspace today and start the 30-day mindful eating course.
 Be kind to your mind.
 Start with a free trial of Headspace.

 READ NEXT: Meditation for weight loss